-- 6. Mount the converter / probe assembly in a laboratory stand.
-Secure the clamp to the $2\frac{1}{2}$ " (63mm) diameter converter housing only.
-Do not secure the clamp to the probe. - 7.
+- 5. Mount the converter / probe assembly in a laboratory stand, secure the clamp to the upper section of the converter housing only.
+Do not secure the clamp to any other portion of the converter / probe assembly. - 6.
 Connect the converter cable to the power supply.